JagGlo/playOmics/README.md

   )
 ```

-The `results` dataframe can be viewed as standard df.
-However, to help
+The Shiny application has been developed to facilitate user interaction
-user navigate in the data, the shiny application has been prepared.
-Due
+with the data.
+Due to data missingness, we will remove from the final
-to data missingness, we will remove from the final assessment the models
+assessment the models where the number of lobular samples in test data
-where number of lobular samples in test data is lower than 10.
-We will
+is lower than 10.
+You can access the Shiny application with the
-call the **results_GUI()** function to start shiny application:
+**results_GUI()** function:

 ``` r
 results %>%